micmejia/bible-dump/NKJV/Isaiah/Isa 44.md

 Sing, O heavens, for the Lord has done _it!_ Shout, you lower parts of the earth; Break forth into singing, you mountains, O forest, and every tree in it!
 For the Lord has redeemed Jacob, And glorified Himself in Israel. ## Judah Will Be Restored

 ###### 24
-Thus says the Lord, your Redeemer, And He who formed you from the womb: "I _am_ the Lord, who makes all _things,_ Who stretches out the heavens [^c]all alone, Who spreads abroad the earth by Myself;
+Thus says the Lord, your Redeemer, And He who formed you from the womb: "I _am_ the Lord, who makes all _things,_ Who stretches out the heavens all alone, Who spreads abroad the earth by Myself;

 ###### 25
 Who frustrates the signs of the babblers, And drives diviners mad; Who turns wise men backward, And makes their knowledge foolishness;